 Katie Shaw is an Image Maker and Stylist currently based in Manchester.
 Her Boyhood series, a collection of shoots inspired by, and at times featuring her younger brothers, capture the evolution of male adolescence from care-free school boys to teenagers on the brink of maturity.

-We talked to Katie about her pictures, her brothers and childhood adventures.
+We spoke to Katie about her photographs, brothers and childhood adventures.

 TRIP: Tell us a bit about your Boyhood series...

 Katie Shaw: It’s easy to grow old and forget the little things that were once taken for granted.
 The world as I remember it when I was younger seems so far away; the wind in your hair when you used to run as fast as your could, the grazes on the knees with the endless summer holidays that used to last forever.
 Taking influence from what makes me and what surrounds me, from my brothers to the kind of guys that live around my estate - all have come into how I shoot and see the world.

 TRIP: What is it about the male psyche that you relate to?